AgriFI Kenya Challenge Fund

 The AgriFI Kenya Challenge Fund is an initiative by the European Union to support productive and market-integrated smallholder agriculture through the provision of financial support to agri-enterprises.
 The aim is to contribute to improvements in the capacity of smallholder farmers/pastoralists to practise environmentally sustainable and climate-smart agriculture as a business in inclusive value chains.

 The AgriFI Kenya Challenge Fund will award an indicative amount of EUR 18,000,000 to agri-enterprises as financial support alongside targeted technical assistance.
-The programme is funded by the European Union and co -funded by SlovakAid and is implemented in parallell with a planned European Investment Bank (EIB) facility provided to local banks.
+The programme is funded by the European Union and co-funded by SlovakAid and is implemented in parallel with a European Investment Bank (EIB) facility provided to Equity Bank Kenya.

 Self Help Africa and Imani Development Limited are the Fund Managers for the programme.